Volume 1, Number 5

 female to a costina or lanigera type male, and brevi type males should

 be bred to extra large females.
-Although there is no absolute proof that

 Chinchilla